Smoke3785/self-hosted/CONTRIBUTING.md

 We use pytest for running tests.
 To run the tests:

-1) Ensure that you are in the root directory of the project.
+1. Ensure that you are in the root directory of the project.
-2) Run the following command:
+2. Run the following command:

 ```bash
 pytest
 ```

+this is a chnage
 This will automatically discover and run all test cases in the project.